rvkicecube/rvkicecube.github.io/README.md

 ## Customization

 ### Styling
-- Edit `styles.css` to modify the visual design
+- **Primary Theme**: `theme.scss` contains the main SCSS theme with Bootstrap variable overrides
+- **Additional Styles**: `styles.css` contains supplementary styles and accessibility features
-- The current theme uses an ice/winter color palette with blues and whites
+- **Color Palette**: Ice/winter theme with blues and whites defined as SCSS variables
-- CSS variables at the top of the file make color changes easy
+- **Responsive Design**: Mobile-first approach with proper breakpoints
+- **Accessibility**: Support for high contrast, reduced motion, and print styles

 ### Content
 - All content is in `.qmd` files using Markdown syntax